 Things to Do in the British Virgin Islands

-With its lush green landscapes, colorful coral reefs, and numerous beautiful beaches, the British Virgin Islands (BVI) is a perfect snowbird destination for adventure and soaking up the sun.
-This 60-isle paradise is well known for its boating scene, so make sure to take a day trip around the area on a luxurious yacht!
+With its lush green landscapes, colorful coral reefs, and many beautiful beaches, the British Virgin Islands (BVI) is a perfect snowbird destination.
+You can enjoy adventure and soak up the sun.
+This 60-isle paradise is well known for its boating scene, so take a day trip around the area on a luxurious yacht!

 The temperature remains fairly constant here year-round, as Barbados has a tropical climate soothed by trade-winds.